JeremyJi10/7990-BigDataAnalytics/README.md

-# assignments and practices of Algorithms (Part I & II) offered by Princeton University.
+# finished assignments and practices of Algorithms (Part I & II) offered by Princeton University.